drjuls/AMBiT/INSTALL.md

 - [Using the ILP64 Interface vs. LP64 Interface](https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2024-0/using-the-ilp64-interface-vs-lp64-interface.html),
 - [Using Intel MKL from Eigen](https://eigen.tuxfamily.org/dox/TopicUsingIntelMKL.html)

+Finally, MKL supports using multithreading to do linear algebra operations in parallel, which can provide substantial speedups when enabled.
+There are multiple supported backends, but it's important to select one that's compatible with the compiler you are using to build AMBiT.
+You can specify which backend MKL should use by setting the `MKL_THREADING` CMake variable to one of the following values:

+- `sequential`: no multithreading
+- `intel_thread`: Intel's *OpenMP* implementation (default)
+- `tbb_thread`: Intel's *Threading Building Blocks* library
+- `gnu_thread`: The GNU/GCC *OpenMP* implementation

+While it is technically possible to "mix and match" libraries, the safest choice is to set `MKL_THREADING=gnu_thread` if you're using GCC, or `MKL_THREADING=intel_thread` if you're using the Intel compilers.
+If no value is supplied then it will default to using `MKL_THREADING=intel_thread`

 ### Building the test suite
 AMBiT has a set of automated unit and regression tests via [GoogleTest](https://github.com/google/googletest) and CMake's inbuilt `ctest` runner program.